BI’s Article search uses Boolean search capabilities. If you are not familiar with these principles, here are some quick tips.

 Currently, all states except Idaho, Kansas, Nebraska and South Dakota have laws in place that allow some level of medical marijuana to treat specific ailments, according to the National Conference of State Legislatures.
 However, the drug remains illegal at the federal level.

 But states with legalized medical marijuana had higher rates of deaths due to opioid usage, according to a study released in June by researchers at the Palo Alto, California-based Stanford University School of Medicine.
 And a report also released in June from the University of Texas medical branch at Galveston studied the number of prescriptions for opioids in states that allowed for medical marijuana and found that opioids were prescribed at lower rates in medical marijuana states among people aged 18 to 54.

 While many state legislatures have passed opioid restrictions and approved medical marijuana as a way to reduce the risk of opioid deaths, “when we do see a decrease in opioid (use or death), it’s difficult to say that those are caused by the allowance of medical marijuana,” said Dr. Mitch Freeman, Jacksonville, Florida-based chief clinical officer at Mitchell Pharmacy Solutions.
-“This lack of clarity that is making it such a high-profile issue in workers compensation specifically.”
+“It’s this lack of clarity that is making it such a high-profile issue in workers compensation specifically.”